-In our research for this Namecheap VPN review, we discovered that Namecheap VPN is a rebranded version of IPVanish, under the IPVanish white label program.
-I confirmed with Namecheap that the VPN apps and software actually comes from IPVanish, but with the Namecheap logo, name, and design changes over the top.
+In our research for this review, we discovered that Namecheap VPN shares some connections to IPVanish, under the IPVanish white label program.
 (We’ll discuss this topic more below.)

 Firestick – Many people are using a Firestick or Fire TV to stream media.
 Using a VPN on Firestick offers advantages for unblocking geo-restricted content.
 Unfortunately, it does not look like Namecheap VPN has a direct app for Firestick devices at this time.

 We ran our standard set of VPN tests against both the mobile and desktop apps without encountering any leaks of any sort.
 Here you can see the Namecheap VPN desktop (Windows) client without any leaks.

 You can see the IP address in the leak tests matches up with the VPN’s IP address and location in the VPN client on the right.
 Additionally, you can also see that Namecheap’s DNS servers are handling all DNS requests.

 The FastVPN Android app also did not have any leaks in our tests, although we did find some bugs.
 (Check out these VPNs for Android if you are considering alternative VPNs for your mobile device.)

 FastVPN supports both streaming media and torrenting.
 When it comes to accessing geo-blocked content, the VPN can access some regional Netflix libraries.